versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Determines the type of HTML element to create for the settings property.
+Defines the type of HTML element to create for the settings property.

 <a name='F-ChuckDeviceController-Plugin-SettingsPropertyType-CheckBox'></a>